AustinGoodman/non-linear-sphere-tracing/README.md

 <br/>

 ## Part 6 - Basic Lighting
 This is standard raymarching stuff so I won't explain it.
-Modidify your fragment shader with this code and your sdf scene will be lit with Unity's directional light.
+Modify your fragment shader with this code and your sdf scene will be lit with Unity's directional light.
 ```HLSL
 float4 fragmentShader (VertexInterpolants vi) : SV_Target {
     float4 color = float4(1.0, 0.0, 0.0, 1);